wind-press/windpress/readme.txt

 = 3.2.22 =
 * **Fix**: [Gutenberg] The CSS class field autofocusing issue on the block editor
-* **Fix**: [Gutenberg, Breakdance, Bricks, Builderius, LiveCanvas, Oxygen] The generate cache on save feature doesn't use the selected Tailwind CSS version
+* **Fix**: [Gutenberg, Breakdance, Bricks, Builderius, LiveCanvas, Oxygen] The "Generate Cache on Save" feature doesn't use the selected Tailwind CSS version

 = 3.2.21 =
 * **New**: Upgraded to Tailwind CSS v4 (4.0.0-beta.6 next)